Christoph33one/post-planner-api/README.md

 - As a developer using the post planner API, I want to restrict users from editing or deleting a travel plan that they did not create, ensuring that only the original creators have control over their content.

+# Testing

+Travel plan list

+Seven tests were conducted for the travel post using Django's API test case.
+These included verifying that:

+- The user can view a list of posts using the URL /travelplanposts/, which should return a status.HTTP_200_OK error.

+- A logged-in user can create a post with the correct user ID.
+Additionally, three fields from the travelplan model were tested within the response, as these fields have an attribute of blank set to false.
+This return a status.HTTP_201_CREATED

+- An unauthorized user attempting to create a post will receive a status.HTTP_403_FORBIDDEN error, indicating that they do not have the necessary permissions.
+This is also tested as part of the overall verification process.

+Travel plan post detail

+- Tested whether a post can be retrieved using the URL /posts/1/ and the correct user ID.
+Additionally, verified that the response returns a status.HTTP_200_OK error, indicating that the operation was successful.

+- Tested the scenario where an incorrect URL is used to retrieve a post (e.g., /posts/999).
+As this post count does not exist, the response should return a status.HTTP_404_NOT_FOUND error, indicating that the requested resource could not be found.

+- As part of our testing process, I verified that a user is able to update their own posts.
+To do so, I used the user's ID and a filter method to identify the correct post ID, and updated the post with a new title.
+I also verified that the response returns a status.HTTP_200_OK error, indicating that the update was successful.
+This helps ensure that users are able to modify their own posts as needed

+- As part of the testing process, I verified that a user is not able to update another user's post.
+To do so, I added a logged-in user ID to the response of a different post ID, and verified that the expected result is a status.HTTP_403_FORBIDDEN error.
+This helps ensure that authenticated users cannot edit posts that do not belong to them.